codemargaret/ideaboard_api/README.md

 8. `$ rails s` _to start the server._

 ## Support and contact details
-_If you have any updates, questions, or suggestions please contact [Margaret] or make a contribution._
+_If you have any updates, questions, or suggestions please contact [Margaret](codeberry1@gmail.com) or make a contribution._

-[Margaret]: mailto:codeberry1@gmail.com

 ## Technologies Used
 * _Ruby-on-Rails_